Aya-Ogihara/ToDo-List-App/README.md

-# ToDo List App features
+# To-Do List App features

 * The user can add a new item to a list of items.
 * The user can cross out an item from the list of items.